sjlehtin/aesheet/sheet/static/react/README.md

 unmockedModulePathPatterns in the jest configuration in package.json; this is mentioned here because the package.json does not allow comments.

-TODO: stat modifications due to weight carried
-TODO: weight from armor and weapons
 TODO: armor
+TODO: stat modifiers from armor
 TODO: stat modifiers from weaponspecialqualities in weapons
 TODO: stat modifiers from armorspecialqualities in armor
 TODO: stat modifiers from specialqualities in miscellaneous items